We will send you an email to reset your password.

 A little secret: comforters are perfect for all us lazy people who don’t want a separate covering for their quilt!!

-Cons: Since they do not have much fillings in them, you may need an additional layer of warmth during winter months.
+Cons: Since they do not have many fillings in them, you may need an additional layer of warmth during winter months.
 Subsequently, with no added layer of protection for the comforter, you may need to clean the whole thing more often.

 In case, you fall in love with another color or design for your quilt, you may need to replace the whole comforter.